 The journey was quite far; it took about 2 hrs.
 In between, we made a stop at the ceramic factory for toilet break.

-These were some of the art work sold at the Ceramic factory.
+These were some of the art works sold at the Ceramic factory.
 It's hard to believe that these masterpieces were created by handicapped workers, who were disfigured by Agent Orange, a biological warfare used in Vietnam War.
-Although it would be of great help to the handicapped workers if we buy their beautiful art work, none of us bought anything.

 We set off to Cao Dai Temple...